Bulletproof Watchers in Vue

 This pattern adds an escape key listener when the modal opens.
 The onCleanup function removes the listener when the modal closes or when the watcher runs again.

 Without onCleanup, you'd accumulate event listeners every time the modal opens.
 Eventually, pressing escape would trigger multiple handlers.
-This is a classic example of a memory leak, and is something that's extremely easy to overlook (but equally easy to fix).
+This is a classic example of a memory leak, and is something that's extremely easy to overlook (you might only notice it after opening and closing the modal repeatedly).

 The Vue 3.5 Upgrade: Multiple Cleanup Functions (Vue 3.5+)